 What are interpersonal communication skills?
 A general definition would be that interpersonal skills are the skills required to effectively communicate both verbally and non-verbally.
 According to a recent article in Hubpages, Terersa Coppens groups interpersonal skills into four main categories:

 Most interpersonal skills can be grouped under one of four main forms of communication: verbal, listening, written and non-verbal communication.
 Some skills such as recognition of stress and attitude are important to all forms of interpersonal communication.
-In order for communication to be effective, a person’s verbal and written communications must match the non-verbal cues either consciously or unconsciously given otherwise miscommunication is inevitable.
+Effective communication skills result in mutual understanding.
+Poor communication wastes time and resources, gets in the way of accomplishing goals and can sour relationships.

 Listening skills (possibly the most important of all communication skills) and verbal skills include: